Skip to content

 1. Demographic Data

-This refers to statistical data that characterizes a population.
+This refers to statistical data that characterises a population.
 Common demographic variables include age, gender, income level, education, and occupation.

 Marketers use demographic data to segment their audience and tailor marketing messages to specific groups, ensuring a higher relevance and effectiveness of campaigns.

 This type of data tracks users’ actions online, such as website visits, clicks, and purchase history.
-It provides insights into how consumers interact with brands, what products they prefer, and their buying behavior.
+It provides insights into how consumers interact with brands, what products they prefer, and their buying behaviour.

-Analyzing behavioral data allows marketers to identify patterns, predict future actions, and create personalized marketing strategies that resonate with individual users.
+Analysing behaviour data allows marketers to identify patterns, predict future actions, and create personalised marketing strategies that resonate with individual users.

 3. Psychographic Data